Goodwill Industries

-Goodwill Industries International Inc., or simply Goodwill, is an American business that provides job training, employment placement services and other community-based programs for people who face barriers in their employment.
+Goodwill Industries International Inc., or simply Goodwill, is an American 501(c)(3) non-profit organization that provides job training, employment placement services, and other community-based programs for people who face barriers to employment.

 Goodwill Industries also hires veterans and individuals who lack job experience, an education, or face employment challenges.
 The business is funded by a network of 3,200+ retail thrift stores, operating as independent stores.
-Goodwill Industries operates as a network of independent, community-based organizations in Brazil, Canada, Costa Rica, Finland, Italy, South Korea, Mexico, Philippines, Taiwan, Thailand, Trinidad and Tobago, the United States, Uruguay and Venezuela, with 165 local Goodwill retail stores in the United States and Canada.
+Goodwill Industries operates as a network of independent, community-based organizations in Brazil, Canada, Costa Rica, Finland, Italy, South Korea, Mexico, the Philippines, Taiwan, Thailand, Trinidad and Tobago, the United States, Uruguay and Venezuela, with 165 local Goodwill retail stores in the United States and Canada.
 It slowly expanded from its founding in 1902 and was first called Goodwill in 1915.
-In their 2018 fiscal year, Goodwill organizations generated $6.1 billion in revenue, of which $5.27 billion was spent on charitable services, and $646 million was spent on salaries and other operating expenses.
-Services constituted 89 percent of expenses.
-In 2015, the group served more than 37 million people, with more than 312,000 people placed into employment.
-Goodwill Industries' logo is a stylized letter g, resembling a smiling face, designed by Joseph Selame in 1968.
+In 2024, the group served more than 2.1 million people, with more than 142,000 people placed into employment.
+In their 2024 fiscal year, Goodwill organizations recorded $8.6 billion in revenue and $8.1 billion in expenses, of which $6.2 billion was spent on charitable services and $1.9 billion was spent on salaries and other operating expenses.
+Services constituted 77 percent of expenses.
+Goodwill Industries logo is a stylized letter g, resembling a smiling face, designed by Joseph Selameh in 1968.